 Second, Covid is clearly a Wicked Problem in which even the character of the problem is opaque and solutions can be better or worse, but never 'right'.
 Wicked problems are too complicated, interdisciplinary and ill-formed to be outsourced to experts.
 Lots of actors face wicked problems: At the individual level, what career should I aim for?
 At the corporate level, how should I organise the supply chain for this product, or its marketing campaign?
 But the really big wicked problems tend to end up with governments, often becoming permanent civil service departments: climate change, war, crime, education, poverty, health care, and so on.
 This is partly because even trying to deal with such problems requires overcoming political disagreement and deploying vast resources, powers that only governments have.
 It is also because no one else wants them.

 Plenty of corporations failed to rise to the challenges set by Covid, but the way the game of capitalism is set up allowed the system as a whole to succeed, and even to benefit in aggregate from this trial and error.
 Governments aren't playing in such a game.
-Their mistakes don't only have consequences for themselves.
+Their mistakes don't only have consequences for themselves (their size and powers have grown significantly despite their Covid failures).
 At the same time, mistakes are inevitable given the extreme complexity and ever-shifting character of a pandemic and our understanding of it.
 We should scrutinise the various failures of governments in the crisis and attempt to learn what we can from them (i.e. making use of the aggregate trial and error experience of governments around the world).
-But we should also recognise the impossible task they were faced with.
+But we should also recognise that the task they were faced with was impossible.